 Instructions

-- Heat the butter in a large saucepan until melted.
-Add the onions, garlic, and pepper and sauté for about 5 minutes – until the onion has softened.
-Then add the asparagus, cover with a lid and allow to cook over medium heat until softened – about 5-10 minutes.Â
+- Heat the butter in a large saucepan over medium heat until melted.
+Add the onions, garlic, and pepper and sauté for about 5 minutes, until the onions have softened.

-- If you've got an immersion blender, you can blend the soup right in the pot.
-If not, pour the soup base into a regular blender or food processor and blitz until smooth and creamy.Â
+- Blend the soup.
+Either use an immersion blender and blend it directly in the pot, or pour the soup into a regular blender or food processor and blitz until smooth and creamy.

 Notes